GregoryToniolo/Matrix/README.md

 - sine, cosine, tangent, secant, cosecant and cotangent functions with versions for use with degrees and radians
 - vector homogenization and dehomogenization

+## Extra
+- to use only vec2-4 and mat2-4 types define MATRIX_EMBEDDED before including the header file in your C/C++ program.

 ## Installation